EU freezes aid to Rwanda over Congo rebel claims

 Aid agencies say that the situation on the ground remains serious and the U.N.’s refugee agency has called for an additional $40 million to help those displaced by fighting.

-Rwanda and Congo have a long history of tensions and Kigali has repeatedly backed armed movements in its neighbor, citing the need to tackle Rwandan rebels who use Congo as a base.
+Rwanda and Congo have a long history of tensions and Kigali has repeatedly backed armed movements in its neighbour, citing the need to tackle Rwandan rebels who use Congo as a base.

-Critics say that Kagame’s government has used its influence to build lucrative political and economic networks in its resource-rich neighbor, with officials and human rights groups saying that minerals continue to be smuggled out of the region through Rwanda. ($1 = 0.7788 euros)
+Critics say that Kagame’s government has used its influence to build lucrative political and economic networks in its resource-rich neighbour, with officials and human rights groups saying that minerals continue to be smuggled out of the region through Rwanda.

-Additional reporting by Jenny Clover; Editing by Bate Felix and David Goodman